postsharp/postsharp-emails/Markdown/CommonTasks/ct2.md

-# Common Tasks: Verifying required parameters and fields
+# Common Tasks: Verifying Required Parameters and Fields

-It's not uncommon for developers to have to ensure that certain key properties or return values actually have a value.
-Although the code required to perform the checks needed to ensure that a value is present are not difficult to write they do have the effect of of making your code look cluttered.
+Developers often need to ensure that certain key properties or return values have a value.
+Although the code required to perform these checks isn't complex, it can clutter your code.

-A typical string property might end up looking like this.
+Consider a typical string property that might look like this:

 ```c#
 public class ApplicationUser